-If you answered "Yes" to line 10, you must include full details for partnerships and unincorporated businesses on Schedule F (Schedule E if the partnership interest is jointly owned).
-You must include full details for the stock of inactive or close corporations on Schedule B.
+If you answered "Yes" on line 10a, you must include full details for partnerships (including family limited partnerships), unincorporated businesses, and limited liability companies on Schedule F (Schedule E if the partnership interest is jointly owned).
+You must also include full details for fractional interests in real estate on Schedule A, and full details for stock of inactive or close corporations on Schedule B.